Diabetes education and management in Denver

 What is Type 1 diabetes?

 Type 1 diabetes is a chronic illness that typically develops before the age of 30 but can develop at any age.
-In a person with Type 1 diabetes, the body stops producing insulin, a hormone that regulates the amount of glucose (sugar) in the blood.
+In Type 1 diabetes, the body stops producing insulin, a hormone that regulates the amount of glucose (sugar) in the blood.
 Your body needs insulin to break down the carbohydrates that the body uses for energy.
 About 10 percent of people with diabetes have Type 1 diabetes.

 Is there a cure for Type 1 diabetes?